Intersecting Inequities in Food Bank Access

 Grants, Fellowships, and Awards

-Alyssa, currently a senior at The University of California Davis, is a Sociology and Psychology double major with a minor in Education.
+Alyssa graduated from The University of California Davis, in a Sociology and Psychology double major with a minor in Education.
 She is hoping to pursue a career as a mental health counselor and is particularly interested in serving those in marginalized communities within the Central Valley.
-While working with Alana, she has developed a passion for learning about intersectionality specifically in the context of disability, race, and mental health.
+While working with Alana, she developed a passion for learning about intersectionality specifically in the context of disability, race, and mental health.

-Ashley is a fourth-year Sociology: Organizational Studies and Psychology double major and is interested in the intersectionality of poverty, race, and gender and how it is perpetuated in various social organizations.
+Ashley graduated with a Sociology: Organizational Studies and Psychology double major and is interested in the intersectionality of poverty, race, and gender and how it is perpetuated in various social organizations.
 In the future, Ashley is hoping to pursue a career in the realm of social work or non-profit management.
 Outside of school Ashley enjoys reading sci-fi novels and watching interesting programs.

-Ingrid Chang is a Sociology student with a Japanese minor at the University of California, Davis.
+Ingrid Chang graduated from the University of California, Davis.
 She has collaborated in sociological research with Alana Stein and assisted in the publications of multiple Japanese-English light novel translations of Cross Infinite World.